vascohq/jobs/backend/level3/README.md

 ### Requirements

-- All the requirements of previous levels
+- All requirements from previous levels apply
-- Add teams target to `perMonth` and `perQuarter` procedures
+- Add team targets (`acquisitionTarget` and `expansionTarget`) to both `perMonth` and `perQuarter` procedures
-- Here are the monthly formulas for each team:
+- Use the following monthly formulas for each team:

 ```math
 acquisitionTarget = recurringRevenue(m) - recurringRevenue(m-1)